Learn to set up an asset management system by defining objectives, creating a plan and utilizing today’s technology

-This fixed asset audit template can be used in keeping records of fixed assets.
+This fixed asset audit template can be used in keeping records of or registering fixed assets.
 This template can help organizations empower their staff in gathering detailed and accurate asset information.

 This general inventory checklist can be used to record various types of assets owned by an organization.
 It can collect asset information such as condition, quantity, and net value.